horchi/linux-homectld/README.md

 To become root type: `sudo -i`

 ## Installation of the MySQL Database
 It's not required to host the database local at the Raspberry.
-A remote database is supported as well!
+A remote database is supported as well.

 ```
 apt install mariadb-server